Wisconsin Highway 171: Route description

 The highway begins at an intersection with WIS 35 east of Lake Winneshiek, a lake along the Mississippi River.
 From there, it runs eastward, following Copper Creek until it ends just west of Mount Sterling, where it intersects WIS 27.
 The highway then runs eastward before curving to the north to run along an unnamed creek, which the highway follows to the southeast until it drains into the Kickapoo River, at which point the highway crosses it to run along Main Street in Gays Mills.
 East of Gays Mills, the highway curves up a hill and runs eastward, running concurrently with US 61 for 0.2 mi in Rolling Ground.
 From there, the highway runs eastward to meet an unnamed creek and the English Run before curving to follow a different tributary of the English Run.
-After that tributary ends, the highway intersects with County Trunk Highway (CTH) UU and then curves southeast to another unnamed creek which begins near CTH-F. The highway follows it until reaching CTH-E in Boaz, Wisconsin where it runs northward along Mill Creek before terminating at US 14.
+After that tributary ends, the highway intersects with County Trunk Highway (CTH) UU and then curves southeast to another unnamed creek which begins near CTH-F. The highway follows it until reaching CTH-E in Boaz where it runs northward along Mill Creek before terminating at US 14.